usgs/MinVel/README.md

 Any questions regarding the code can be directed to olboyd@usgs.gov.

-References
+References:

 Abers, G.A., and Hacker, B.R., 2016, A MATLAB toolbox and Excel workbook for calculating the densities, seismic wave speeds, and major element composition of minerals and rocks at pressure and temperature: Geochem.
 Geophys.
 Geosys., v.
 16, p.
-616­–624.
+616–624.

 Hacker, B.R., and Abers, G.A., 2004, Subduction Factory 3: An Excel worksheet and macro for calculating the densities, seismic wave speeds, and H2O contents of minerals and rocks at pressure and temperature: Geochem.
 Geophys.
 Geosys., v.
 5, no. Q01005.